2022 Keynote Speakers

 Tracy L. Cross, Ph.D.

 Tracy L. Cross, Ph.D., holds an endowed chair, Jody and Layton Smith Professor of Psychology and Gifted Education, and is the executive director of the Center for Gifted Education and the Institute for Research on the Suicide of Gifted Students at William & Mary.
 He has published more than 200 articles, book chapters, and columns; made more than 300 presentations at conferences; and published 13 books.
 He received the Distinguished Service Award from The Association for the Gifted (TAG) and the National Association for Gifted Children (NAGC), the Early Leader, Early Scholar and Distinguished Scholar Awards from NAGC, and in 2009 was given the Lifetime Achievement Award from the MENSA Education and Research Foundation.
 He has edited seven journals and is the current editor of the Journal for the Education of the Gifted.
-He presently serves as president of TAG and is president emeritus of NAGC.
+He is president emeritus of NAGC and CEC TAG.